Funerals held for victims of Michigan State campus attack

 Police say Anthony McRae, a 43-year-old man with no connection to the school, walked into Berkey Hall where evening classes were being held and opened fire in a classroom.
 He then walked to the nearby MSU Student Union and fired more shots before fleeing.

-After the attack, he walked a few miles (kilometers) toward his Lansing home and said nothing before he killed himself in front of police, authorities said.
+After the attack, he walked a few miles (kilometers) toward his Lansing home.
+He said nothing before he killed himself after being confronted by police, authorities said.

 Detectives found two handguns, ammunition and a note containing a possible motive for the attack.
 Police said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school.

-Fraser was a sophomore who attended Grosse Pointe South High School.
+Fraser previously attended Grosse Pointe South High School.
 He was president of Michigan State’s chapter of Phi Delta Theta fraternity.

 Verner was a 2020 graduate of Clawson High School.
 She was studying integrated biology and anthropology, according to her LinkedIn profile.

-Anderson was a junior who graduated from Grosse Pointe North High School.
+Anderson graduated from Grosse Pointe North High School.
 Her family said in a statement that she was pushing to graduate early from Michigan State, hoping to become a surgeon as quickly as possible.

-Note: This story was updated to correct the spelling of Alexandria Verner’s first name, which had been misspelled “Alexandra.”